moehriegitt/hob3l/README.md

-The basic workflow is implemented and tested, i.e., the tool can read the specified subset of SCAD, it can slice the input object, it can apply the 2D boolean operations (AKA polygon clipping), and it can triangulate the resulting polgygons as a preparation for writing STL.
+The basic workflow is implemented and tested, i.e., the tool can read the specified subset of SCAD, it can slice the input object, it can apply the 2D boolean operations (AKA polygon clipping), and it can triangulate the resulting polgygons, and write STL.

+Slic3r can read the STL files this tool produces.

 Corner cases in the algorithms have been dealt with (except for unknown bugs).
 Because of the 'stability' design goal that extends from computational real number stability to corner cases, this was in focus from the start.

-There is no actual STL output yet.

 The input polyhedra must consist of only convex faces.
 This will be fixed in the future.